February is Dental & Heart Month!

 1 - Get in there and take a look.
 Regularly looking in your pet’s mouth is important; it will allow you to keep an eye on changes and be proactive in your pet’s oral health.
 Check for lumps, bumps, loose teeth, and sensitive areas.
 Be proactive and on the lookout for changes.

 2 - Feed Fresh, Healthy Foods.
-Raw and home cooked diets that are full of fresh humanely raised meats and healthy fruits and veggies are a great way to assist with good oral health.
+Raw, gently cooked, and home cooked diets that are full of fresh humanely raised meats and healthy fruits and veggies are a great way to assist with good oral health.
 If feeding a kibble diet, there are still great ways to up the fresh nutrition profile.
 Start by adding chopped raw or cooked veggies like broccoli, kale, and parsley if you have a dog.
 Think about adding a small amount of raw or cooked meats and fish for your cat or dog.
 Small additions of fresh, low carbohydrate options are a great step towards a healthy pet.

 4 - Play & Tug: Games and playtime that use the mouth are a great way to keep your pet’s mouth actively clean.
 Toys and tugs meant to exercise the jaw and gently brush against the tooth massage the gums helping to provide necessary friction to wipe tartar away.
 Bones and other digestible chews also provide this friction and produce saliva while exercising and cleansing the mouth.